-I T IS the mechanical consistency of soil and not its richness that is of basic importance.
+I IS the mechanical consistency of soil and not its richness that is of basic importance.
 If its texture is good, fertility can be easily supplied through the use of the right grass food.

 The texture of a soil is determined by the size of the particles which dominate it.
-The coarser ones are of gravel and sand; the finer ones silt and clay.
+These particles may be coarse, medium or fine.
+The coarser ones are gravel and sand; the finer ones are silt and clay.

-Clay is composed of extremely small particles.
+Clay soils have the characteristic of being poorly drained, which causes them to dry out slowly and bake hard after drying.
+Clay is fine grained earth composed of particles from the decomposition of rock.
 It is hard when dry, and plastic or sticky when wet.
 Subjected to great heat it becomes like stone.
 Sandy soils are just the opposite, permitting rapid drainage, drying out very quickly and remaining loose.

 Another component of better soils is partially decayed organic matter called humus.
-This improves soil texture and acts as a reservoir for moisture and plant nutrients.
+This im proves soil texture and acts as a reservoir for moisture and plant nutrients.